hikyae/deepcool-ak620-digital-linux/README.md

 ```

 ### Step-by-Step Guide
-You can skip this step if you have installed the package from AUR.
+You can skip these steps if you have installed the package from AUR.

 1. **Install Python Dependencies**: First, you need to install the necessary Python libraries, `hidapi` and `psutil`.
 These libraries allow the script to interact with the hardware and monitor system resources.